podman-desktop/extension-template-full/README.md

 ## Overview

-This template provides a simple starting point for creating an extension with a webview that utilizes multiple packages.
+This template provides a "full" example of creating an extension with a webview that utilizes multiple packages.
 Within this template, we use three separate packages to distinguish between the frontend, backend, and shared code that connects the frontend and backend.

+The "full" template is meant to showcase a full production example which includes multiple frontend and backend technologies such as TypeScript, Svelte and TailwindCSS.

 All backend-related code can be separated into its own package, which improves both security and code organization.